paulhalla/dec-project-1/readme.md

-This is a data engineering pipeline that extracts, loads and trasform multiple sets of economic and financial data from the [Alpha Vantage API](https://www.alphavantage.co/documentation/).
+This is a data engineering pipeline that extracts, loads and transforms multiple sets of economic and financial data from the [Alpha Vantage API](https://www.alphavantage.co/documentation/).